Visit the Haut-Koenigsbourg Castle – Short guide

 Exterior of the castle

 From the outside, the castle already impresses with its fortified ramparts, towers and star bastion.
 As soon as you pass the high gate, the visit of the Haut-Koenigsbourg castle plunges you into another universe, into another time, into the Middle Ages.
-Even if the restoration does not date at all from this period, since it dates from the 20th century, it is important to remember that this is what William II wanted for the castle: that it be both a museum presenting what a medieval castle was likeand at the same time a place where he can show the extent of its power and prestige.
+Although the restoration did not take place at all during this period, since it dates back to the 20th century, it’s important to remember that this is what Wilhelm II wanted for the castle: to be both a museum of what a medieval castle was, and at the same time a place to showcase the extent of his power and prestige.

 In the heart of the castle’s enclosure, you will first discover a fountain, the stables, a mill, a forge and an inn in the lower inner courtyard, then you will move on to the dwellings and the dungeon by way of the drawbridge and various courtyards.